Slate (magazine): Graham Holdings ownership

-In 2014, Slate introduced a paywall system called "Slate Plus", offering ad-free podcasts and bonus materials.
-A year later, it had attracted 9,000 subscribers generating about $500,000 in annual revenue.
+In 2014, it was estimated that the website had 30 million visitors monthly.
+The same year, Slate introduced a paywall system called "Slate Plus", offering ad-free podcasts and bonus materials.
+A year later, it had attracted 9,000 subscribers, generating about $500,000 in annual revenue.
+By September 2014, Slate became profitable after preceding years had seen layoffs and falling ad revenue.
+Slate then moved all content behind a metered paywall for international readers in June 2015, attributing the change to advertisers targeting domestic readers.